Fredek seeks magical power to make himself whole--will he lose his home and loving wife?

 "You have set upon a new destiny, taken a place in my home--and most likely, given yours to someone who will truly appreciate it."

 Fred sat in the center of the barren red field, almost too far away to see the white stucco walls that bounded it.
 The strange, rusted iron plow sat stuck in the dirt.
 It hurt to touch the plough with his stump.
-It hurt even to reach out with his power.
+It hurt, up to his shoulders, even to reach out and push on the plow.

 He pointed his arm, and pushed with all his will.

 Though nearly a yard away, the cold of the iron cut into his wrists and down, deep into his shoulders, causing his muscles to cramp and his eyes to water.
 After a moment, the effort drained him and the ground rose up to batter his knees.
 The soft earth clung to him as he remained there, huffing and shaking.

 The plow, too heavy for Fred, would never respond to the force within him.
 With his hands, he could have farmed a parcel like this himself, though his own lands would suffer.
 Forgetting his condition, he picked up a fist-sized rock and flung it at the stubborn device.

 The plough handle bent and the ornery device moved farther that way than before.

 Helpless, he glowered at the farm implement.
 The metal resisted him, forcing Fred to burn out his energy without progress.
 He could never farm the place with his magic.
 He walked over to the remnants of the stone he had thrown, and battered them together as he thought, absently forming stone knives.